google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • You must also use navy, shades of pink, yellow and/or orange in your creation.

-• You may use my sample as a sketch or make one of your own.
+• You may use my sample as a sketch or make up a sketch of your own.

 Here is my card: